openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 .. note:: EdX offers full support for this problem type.

-The numerical input problem type is a core problem type that can be added to any course.
+The numerical input problem type is a simple problem type that can be added to any course.
 At a minimum, numerical input problems include a question or prompt and a response field for a numeric answer.
 By adding hints, feedback, or both, you can give learners guidance and help when they work on a problem.